satansdeer/satansdeer.github.com/content/legacy-posts/gradient-coin-tutorial-part-3/index.md

 }
 ```

-Create the `setOwner` method we've just used, add the `owner` class property with the initial value of `null` and add it to the `decorate` wrapper:
+Create the `setOwner` method we've used, add the `owner` class property with the initial value of `null` and add it to the `decorate` wrapper:

 ```js
 class GradientTokenStore {